-What gives shoegaze music its characteristic dreamlike sound?
+What gives shoegaze its characteristic dreamlike sound?
 It’s due almost as much to its production as it is to its instrumentation and songwriting .
-But music production has changed significantly since the first shoegaze artists emerged (in the 1980s, by most accounts).
+But production has changed significantly since the first shoegaze and British Indie Music artists emerged (in the 1980s, by most accounts).

 Suppose you’re a producer or engineer who works or would like to work with modern shoegaze bands.
 In that case, it will be helpful to learn a little about the history behind the genre’s recording and production conventions, along with the methods of the present and future.

 Or suppose you’re a budding self-produced shoegazer or a seasoned pedal junkie looking to modernize your workflow.
-In that case, you should find this guide helpful regardless of how familiar you already are with shoegaze history.
+In that case, you should find this guide helpful regardless of how familiar you already are with the genre's history.

 Let’s start with a bit of background first; then, we can go into technical details.

-The etymology of the term “shoegaze” lacks consensus, but it most likely has a lot to do with pedals .
+The etymology of the term “shoegaze” lacks consensus, but it most likely has a lot to do with playing with pedals .
 If it isn’t evident at first listen, shoegaze guitar tends to play through many different effects (often an entire pedalboard), causing shoegaze guitarists to look down a lot.
-But the term also alludes to shoegaze fans’ tendency to stare at the ground while listening to this often introspective and contemplative music.
+But the term also alludes to shoegaze fans’ tendency to stare at the ground when you listen to this often introspective playing.

 Other instruments include the typical rock setup (drums, bass, vocals, etc.) with the occasional addition of synthesizer, strings, and anything else that can push sonic boundaries while not drowning out the rich harmonies and melodies essential to this dynamic yet distinctive musical style.